-Citation with stable link: Philip A. Harland, 'Judean diasporas: Philo on conflicts with Greeks at Alexandria and on rebellious Egyptians (mid-first century CE),' Last modified November 12, 2022, http://philipharland.com/Blog/?p=10187.
+Citation with stable link: Philip A. Harland, 'Judean diasporas: Philo on conflicts with Greeks at Alexandria and on rebellious Egyptians (mid-first century CE),' Ethnic Relations and Migration in the Ancient World, last modified January 15, 2023, http://philipharland.com/Blog/?p=10187.

-Author: Philo of Alexandria, Against Flaccus, extensive portions, except the conclusion detailing justice for Flaccus (link to Greek text and full translation).
+Author: Philo of Alexandria, Against Flaccus, extensive portions, except the conclusion detailing justice for Flaccus (link).

 Comments: While epigraphic and papyrological evidence gives us insight into Judeans or other immigrants living alongside others in the day to day (link), sometimes literary evidence sheds light on ethnic clashes in particular diaspora contexts.
 Philo of Alexandria’s biographical writing about Avillius Flaccus, the Roman prefect or governor of Egypt (ca. 33-38 CE), is pertinent to ethnic relations from several angles.
 First of all, Philo provides a glimpse into how negative stereotypes and discrimination against a particular people (Judeans / Jews in this case) could play a role in actual clashes between different peoples, in this case violent clashes between Judeans and other inhabitants of Alexandria, mostly Greek Alexandrians (who nonetheless are dismissed as lowly “Egyptians” by Philo).
 Because we seldom have extensive evidence of ethnic conflicts, this is an important piece of evidence from a partisan participant or observer.
 (Philo himself was an ambassador to the emperor Gaius Caligula on behalf of Judeans, as we know from Philo’s Embassy to Gaius).
 The causes of this violent situation are complicated and include the somewhat recent Roman reorganization of the population of Egypt into especially privileged Romans, poll-tax-free citizens of Greek cities with special privileges, and taxed and underprivileged “Egyptians” placed at the bottom.
 Judeans and other immigrants that did not readily fit into the categories faced uncertain conditions and, potentially, loss of previous standing in the Alexandrian setting.
 But clearly ongoing negative attitudes between ethnic groups plays an important role.